• Skip to primary navigation

 3. Keep a food diary.
 Again, backed by science, keeping a diary can double your weight loss.
 It doesn’t have to be elaborate.
 [3] Here’s a free Weekly Meal Planner that acts as a diary.

-There are also many online sites where you can track meals and daily fitness activities such as myfitnesspal.com or myfooddiary.com.
+There are also many online sites where you can track meals and daily fitness activities, such as myfitnesspal.com or myfooddiary.com.

 4. Plan your meals ahead of time using the Weekly Meal Planner and shop for the week.
 Keep it simple.
 Repeat what works for you and keep food “temptations” off your buy list.
-Walk right by poor food choices in the market and don’t what you can’t resist.
+Walk right by poor food choices in the market and don’t want what you can’t resist.
 Remember to choose fiber-rich vegetables and whole grains that will keep you full.

 5. Make salads easy.
 Prep salad greens when you arrive home.
 Cut off the ends, rinse, and put into a bowl and into the frig.
-Then when you want a salad it’s a snap.
+Then, when you want a salad, it’s a snap.
 Purchase beautiful bowls that make you want to eat a large salad.

 6. Watch a motivational movie such as “Forks Over Knives” or “Fat, Sick and Nearly Dead.”
 There’s nothing like an emotional movie to pump up your motivation molecules.